chrisr3403/Sep11-Freedom-Project/blog/entry06.md

 ## Section 1: My Learning so far:
 Hello My name is Christian Ramos and I am here to talk about my completion of my FP project and everything that I have done for the projects.
 Everything that ive done from making levels to bosses to pickups to switch sprites I have presented my project.
+Each work I have put in since december on this FP has been amazing and doing the things I liked for make it such as sonic is a great idea!
 What did I present is the question?

 What I presented first was the levels for the game as seen down below: